 - If the accused person is a child and the original application was made on the child’s first court appearance.

 If a bail application is made to the Local Court and refused, it is important to consider whether there are grounds to make a further application to the Local Court, prior to making an application to the Supreme Court.
 This is because there is generally a wait time of 6-8 weeks in the Supreme Court whereas an application can usually be made to the Local Court within two days’ notice.

 Our bail lawyers in Sydney consider all available options to ensure that a bail application is made in the most efficient and effective manner.
 However, it is imperative to get the right legal advice from the outset.
 For urgent legal advice, call 1300SILENT (1300-745-368) for free legal advice on all manners relating to bail in NSW.
 We’re available 24 hours, 7 days a week.

 What determines if I will get bail?

 There are generally two bail tests which apply

 - The unacceptable risk test, and

 - The show cause test.

-All persons who apply for bail are subject to the unacceptable risk test, however, not every person is subject to the show cause test.
-The show cause test only applies to certain offences and circumstances.
+All persons who apply for bail are subject to the unacceptable risk test.
+However, not every person is subject to the show cause bail test as the test only applies to certain offences and circumstances.
 We discuss both tests below.